Nicola Barbato: Prominent Socialist leader

 In 1897, he volunteered to fight against the Turks in the thirty-day Turkish-Greek war in the irregular legion of Giuseppe Garibaldi's son, Ricciotti Garibaldi, for the liberation of Crete.
 Former Fasci-leader and fellow defendant in the 1894 Palermo trial Giuseppe De Felice Giuffrida and the anarchist Amilcare Cipriani also volunteered.
 Returning to Italy in 1898, he was again sentenced to a year imprisonment for subversive activity.

 He attained national prominence in the Italian Socialist Party, was elected to Parliament in 1900 and was a member of the National Executive Board of the Party until 1902.
 In 1903, he came into conflict with the central organs of the Socialist Party, controlled by the intransigent current of Enrico Ferri, who spoke out against participation in bourgeois governments.
 In addition, there were a series of personal disagreements with the leaders of the socialist section and administrators of the town of Piana dei Greci.

-He traveled through Europe on a propaganda tour among Italian emigrants, and in 1904 he left for the United States, where he remained until 1909.
+He traveled through Europe on a propaganda tour among Italian emigrants, and in 1904 he left for the United States, where he remained until 1909, first in New York and then in Philadelphia.
 He was active in the Italian Socialist Federation and within the Italian communities on the East coast.
 He favoured the association of Italian socialists with the Industrial Workers of the World (IWW).

 He returned to Sicily in 1909.
 In 1913 the Italian Socialist Party appointed Barbato as its candidate in the electoral district of Catania against his former ally of the Fasci Siciliani and fellow volunteer in the 1897 war in Greece, Giuseppe De Felice Giuffrida, who had joined the Italian Reformist Socialist Party supporting the Italian invasion of Libya.
 He lost, but voters also condemned the political attitude of the De Felice Giuffrida abstaining en masse.